Dove Green School, Dubai Investments Park – The Review

 - FS phase teaching is, at its best, hugely inspirational and the quality of teaching at this phase is strong

-The future is bright, in our view, for Dovecote Green Primary School – it is, however, taking longer to get the school to where it needs to be, and should be by its own admission, than children, and their families, have every right to expect.
+The future is bright, in our view, for Dove Green Primary School – it is, however, taking longer to get the school to where it needs to be, and should be by its own admission, than children, and their families, have every right to expect.

 “The KHDA inspection identified many Good features of the school – and particularly that Phase one was classed by the KHDA as Good.